Volunteer Field Assistant Positions

 Positions available

-We are currently recuiting international and namibian field assistants for the next field season, running from May to October 2023, for 3-6-months positions.
-The deadline for application is the 6th of January 2023, 10 am.
+We are currently recuiting Namibian field assistants for the next field season, running from May to October 2024, for 3 months positions (May-July) that may be renewable for an extra 3 months (August-October) as well as for 3 months positions (August-October).
+The deadline for application is March 20th, 2024 @ 10 am.
 Fieldwork involves data collection on foot from two study troops.
-More information about the project, arrangements for volunteers, the
+More information about the project, arrangements for volunteers, how to apply, and interview dates can be found on this page, as well as on this document.
+In brief, a CV and 1-page cover letter should be sent before March 20th @ 10 am to the following address:

 Further information

-For further details about these positions, including how to apply, the work involved, our working and living conditions in the field, information about health and safety, preparations prior to departure, and what to bring with you, please visit this page.
+For further details about these positions, including the work involved, our working and living conditions in the field, information about health and safety, preparations prior to departure, and what to bring with you, please visit this page.